Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

 Everything.
-And dude has schizophrenia and like, wasn't all there, but he invented this beautiful thing that every single person uses that's inside.
+And the dude has schizophrenia and wasn’t all there at times, but he helped create this beautiful thing that everyone uses.

 00:02:13:22 - 00:02:32:01